karthagokul/pyresumize/README.md

 - EmployerBaseInterface:

-Searches for company information in the resume and identifies the employers
+Searches for company information in the resume and identifies the employment information from resume.
+The builtin module uses NER model from a set of 1500+ employers .
+I already have a plan to list all the employers based on countries (Future Releases)

 - EducationBaseInterface

-Process Education Details together with universities .The results are stored in a map
+Process Education Details together with universities .Similarly the data is very primitive , I need to update the input csv files based on countries(future releases)

 - EmailBaseInterface